greg-md/php-imagix/README.md

 # How It Works

-**First of all**, you have to create a manager and optionally an URL decorator for it.
+**First of all**, you have to initialize the manager.

+Optionally you can create an URL decorator for it.
-The decorator helps you to rewrite image URLs to/from HTTP Server(Apache/Nginx).
+It helps to rewrite image URLs to/from HTTP Server(Apache/Nginx).

 ```php
 class StaticDecorator implements ImageDecoratorStrategy